 Yes.
 The amount depends on the purpose of your leave.
 Generally, you will receive 100% of your salary, with a maximum of $511/day.
 Your employer will pay you directly.
 You do not need to apply for payment with a government agency.
-However, if you are receiving paid sick days under the federal COVID-19 Paid Sick Days law and are taking leave to care for a child or a sick family member, you will only receive 2/3 your normal pay up to $200/day.

 Can I use a sick day if I’ve been laid off?

 No. You can only use paid sick days to get pay during days that you would otherwise be working.

 I already used 80 hours of COVID-19 supplemental paid sick leave in 2020.
 Do I get more sick days this year?